A WORD ON GUESTS USING SMARTPHONES DURING A WEDDING CEREMONY

 Larger sensors are, in general, better sensors.
 They can gather more light and offer more depth of field control.
-The sensors in Studio Eye cameras are exactly 50 times bigger than that in an iPhone.
+The sensors in our cameras are exactly 50 times bigger than that in an iPhone.
 We can regularly shoot between ISO 1,600 and 6,400; an iPhone maxes out at ISO 800 and in all honesty that is not acceptable.
 That large sensor allows gain of images that are physically impossible with any smartphone.

 On top of that, if you’ve ever tried focusing an iPhone in a situation so dark that it requires ISO 6,400, I’m sure you’ve found it to be about as easy as nailing a jelly to a tree.
 So don’t waste your time, or your jelly.
 It can be an endless argument regarding whether or not guests should have the right to take photos as they please at weddings etc., but when it comes down to it, if the happy couple can't experience their special day without a guest interfering, haven't we gone too far?

 However this is representative of so many issues in modern culture.
 First of all, did you know that you won't remember an event as well if you're focussed on taking pictures of it?
 Why do people feel this overwhelming need to capture mediocre photos of an event knowing full well that a hired professional is there to capture skilled and accomplished photographs of it?

 There is nothing wrong with snapping a quick shot as a memento from your seat and promptly putting your phone away - but this present-day method of guests standing in the aisle clutching smartphones while the bride proceeds towards her groom is surely disrespectful at best.